 In the NFT world, the Discord app has been essential.
 You’d know this if you’ve been into NFTs for a long time.
 If an NFT community is active on Discord and Twitter, this can reduce the chances of a scam.

-Also, a legit NFT group keeps members up to date on the release date.
-Twitter and Discord are also helpful ways to let investors know how many units will make up a collection.
+Also, a legit NFT group keeps members updated on the release date.
+Twitter and Discord are also helpful ways to inform investors how many units will make up a collection.

 The same is valid for the average cost of each digital artwork.
 These metrics are all critical pieces of evidence of a fair NFT collection.

-If you only see NFT Discord chats and discussions far from the collection’s goal, run.
+Run if you only see NFT Discord chats and discussions far from the collection’s goal.
 You might also want to check all the available information on the “creators.”
 Also, look at their tweets: an unused Twitter account is always a bad sign in this business.

 Avoid Ridiculous Floor Prices

-Floor prices that are too low or high might signify that an NFT isn’t real.
+Low or high floor prices might signify that an NFT isn’t real.
 Scammers often cut the prices of their collections to make them more appealing.
 The purpose is clear: a fake collection often needs these tricks to attract investors.

 If you think that the floor price of an NFT is too low, ask yourself: “how is this possible?”
 The answer is that, probably, you are looking at a fake collection.
 Buy these NFTs, and you might not be able to find an investor for them for a long time.